TySanteOn/Silent-Labyrinth_Experimental-Web/README.md

 You’ll be blind and the only way you can see is by using sound to echolocate your way through the labyrinth.

 Also there’ll be a monster that wants to steal your keys.
-This monster can’t see, but will follow the sounds it hears, so you shouldn’t be too loud.
+This monster can’t see, but will come to the sounds it hears, so you shouldn’t be too loud.

 ## Game backstory
 \--- more info later \---